undecaf/typo3-dev/README.md

-As a convenience, the scripts [docker-composer.sh](https://raw.githubusercontent.com/undecaf/typo3-dev/master/docker-composer.sh) and [podman-composer.sh](https://raw.githubusercontent.com/undecaf/typo3-dev/master/podman-composer.sh) can be used like the `composer` command:
+As a convenience, the scripts [docker-composer.sh](https://raw.githubusercontent.com/undecaf/typo3-dev/master/docker-composer.sh) and [podman-composer.sh](https://raw.githubusercontent.com/undecaf/typo3-dev/master/podman-composer.sh) can be used similar to the `composer` command:

 ```bash
 $ docker-composer.sh require bk2k/bootstrap-package
 ```

-Note that in the container `composer` always acts on the TYPO3 installation.
+In the container `composer` always acts on the
+TYPO3 installation.

-Note that neither Composer nor PHP have to be installed on the host.
+Neither Composer nor PHP have to be installed on the host.

 ### Using your favorite IDE